tokamak-network/Tokamak-ZkEVM/README.md

 ### Explanation for the inputs and outputs

 - EVM instructions: Arithmetic opcodes including keccak256 in EVM from 0x01 to 0x20
-- Circom implementation: A circom script of executing an opcode
+- Circom implementation: A circom script to execute an opcode and build its (sub)circuit.
 - R1CS: A set of wires and constraints forming the (sub)circuit of a circom implementation (called subcircuit)
 - wasm: A script of executing an opcode ported in wasm
 -